nanxiaobei/react-split-components/INTRODUCTION.md

 **2. Adjust only at the writing level, without ESLint support**

 In fact, when designing the implementation of `useEffect`, I thought of a way to use existing code: change `useEffect(fn, deps)` to `watch(deps, fn)`.
-But if like this, the `deps` of `watch` will need an ESLint plugin to support (because Hooks `deps` needs plugin support, otherwise it will easy to make mistakes).
+But if like this, the `deps` of `watch` will need an ESLint plugin to support (because Hooks `deps` needs plugin support, otherwise it will easy to make mistake).

-If not necessary, do not add entities.
+If not necessary, do not add entity.
 We want to achieve as natural as possible, as simple as possible, as intuitive as possible.
-Turning `useMemo` into imperative programming is more intuitive, conforms to the habit of the Class Components, so the current implementation is the result of trade-offs.

-**3. Similar to "High-Order Components", it is a "design pattern", not API, no library support**
+**3. Like "High-Order Components", it's a "design pattern", not API, no lib support**

-It's not an official React API and does not need to be supported by building tools (such as React Server Components).
+It's not an official React API, doesn't need to be support by building tools (such as React Server Components).

-It does not need 3rd-party lib support (in fact, `useProps` can be encapsulated to a npm package, but considering that everyone has different habits and needs, you can implement the auxiliary function yourself, write it as one or separate, handle more cases, or use another name, the above code can be used as a reference).
+It doesn't need 3rd-party lib support (`useRender` can be encapsulated to a npm package, but considering that everyone has different habits and needs, you can implement the helper function yourself, the above code can be a reference).

 React Split Components final code demo: [codesandbox.io/s/react-split-components-final-9ftjx](https://codesandbox.io/s/react-split-components-final-9ftjx?file=/src/App.js)